Home/Reviews/Resale Assessment/Belysa

 Source: URA REALIS, last 12 months.
 Pasir Ris 8 4BR is developer launch median; no sub-sales recorded.

-Belysa 4-bedroom D1p premium with private roof terrace at 1841 sqft Source: PropNex/Investment Suite
+Belysa 4-bedroom D1p premium with private roof terrace at 1841 sqft Source: Developer floor plan

 That price band overlaps with Coco Palms 4-bedroom resales ($2.20M-$2.37M for 1,377-1,474 sqft) and Pasir Ris 8 4-bedroom developer launches ($2.18M-$2.77M for 1,464-1,550 sqft).
 At similar absolute prices, Belysa offers 400-500 additional sqft and a private roof terrace.

-Belysa 2-bedroom B1 floor plan at 947 sqft with efficient layout and balcony Source: PropNex/Investment Suite
+Belysa 2-bedroom B1 floor plan at 947 sqft with efficient layout and balcony Source: Developer floor plan

-But Pasir Ris is structurally a family-upgrader market.
-The pricing here is anchored by what HDB upgrader households pay for 3-bedroom and 4-bedroom layouts.
-The 2-bedroom buyer pool is narrower — primarily investors targeting yield and DINK couples — and at Belysa, the 2-bedroom supply is limited to 15 units.
-That means thin resale liquidity and a layout pool that does not benefit from the area's primary demand driver.
+Pasir Ris is a family-upgrader market.
+Pricing here tracks what HDB upgrader households pay for 3-bedroom and 4-bedroom layouts.
+The 2-bedroom buyer pool is narrower (primarily investors targeting yield and DINK couples), and at Belysa the 2-bedroom supply is limited to 15 units.
+That means thin resale liquidity, and a layout pool that does not benefit from what actually moves Pasir Ris prices.

-For investors targeting yield in central Pasir Ris, Pasir Ris 8 offers a deeper 2-bedroom pool (204 of 487 units) at higher PSF but with integrated MRT — and a 23-deal sub-sale track record on the dominant 775 sqft layout.
-At Belysa, the 2-bedroom is a rental hold with a viable yield given proximity to White Sands mall, the bus interchange, and the schools cluster.
+For investors targeting yield in central Pasir Ris, Pasir Ris 8 offers a deeper 2-bedroom pool (204 of 487 units) at higher PSF but with integrated MRT, plus a 23-deal sub-sale track record on the dominant 775 sqft layout.
+At Belysa, the 2-bedroom is a rental hold with a viable yield given proximity to White Sands mall, the bus interchange, and the surrounding primary schools.
 It is not the strongest pick for capital appreciation at this development.

 Belysa fully privatised in May 2024.
-From that date, the development is no longer subject to EC ownership restrictions — foreigners (with the standard 60% ABSD), all buyer pools, all institutional buyers are eligible.
-The structural EC discount should compress as the development re-prices alongside its private-condo peers.
+From that date, Belysa is no longer subject to EC ownership restrictions: foreigners (with the standard 60% ABSD), all buyer pools, all institutional buyers are eligible.
+The EC discount should compress as Belysa appreciates toward its private-condo peers.

 Item Budget